TwinPush/api-docs/user-manual-en.md

 ## Notifications
 ### Your First Notification
-In order to send notifications, first, get access to the Dashboard of your App and click on the Push icon, on the left sidebar.
+In order to send notifications, first, get access to your App Dashboard and click on the Push icon, on the left sidebar.
 If this is the first time you send a notification using this App, you will get the following screen.
 Click on Create the first one:

 [![](http://i.imgur.com/q1oVzaOl.png)](http://i.imgur.com/q1oVzaO.png)